 Event sponsorship at ISEAS encompasses flagship events from the Regional Outlook Forum (ROF) to public conferences.
 ISEAS hosts half-day to one-day conferences for policymakers, business leaders, government organisations and the scholarly community to discuss developments and challenges facing Southeast Asia.
 Supporters enable ISEAS to promote interest and understanding in Southeast Asia, as well as help in the growth and development of the region.

 Your endowment gift supports initiatives that perpetuate the work of ISEAS.
 Each year, a portion of the gift is used to support the chosen purpose of the donor’s gift, while preserving the capital sum.
-Through your gift, ISEAS can support initiatives that can extend for future generations in perpetuity.
+Through your gift, ISEAS can support initiatives that can extend to future generations in perpetuity.

 Financial aid endowment, such as a scholarship, supports talented local scholars to pursue postgraduate/PhD studies.
 Your named scholarship establishes a permanent legacy of support for ISEAS and will ensure that driven and capable young individuals are empowered to contribute to ISEAS research and fieldwork in Southeast Asia.